linkovich2/StarboundExtended/README.md

 - Add bunny spawn to somewhere
 - Add more surface minidungeons
 - Add more character customization options
-  - Tattered starting clothes and more clothes to craft
+  - Tattered starting clothes (finish human clothes) and more clothes to craft
   - More hair styles for each race
   - More color combinations
 - Add Hemp